mccbryan3/CKA-practice-exercises/troubleshooting.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/

 Questions:
-- Launch a pod with a busybox container that launches with the `sheep 3600` command (this command doesn't exist.
+- Launch a pod with a busybox container that launches with the `sleep 3600` command (this command doesn't exist.
 - Get the logs from the pod, then correct the error to make it launch `sleep 3600`.

 <details><summary>Solution</summary>